 For Example, If you are applying for a position as a developer, your resume will be taken more seriously if you list developing apps, or coding as our interests instead of things like watching TV/ movies.
 Grammar and spellings are also very important, so ensure to always proofread your resume before turning it in.

 Maintaining eye contact is a sign of fearlessness and confidence.
 Do not stare or give an assertive look, but maintain eye contact while you speak and when the interviewer speaks to you.

-Smile is another important non verbal communication that speaks a lot.
+Smile is another important nonverbal communication that speaks a lot.
 It not only reassures the interviewer, but smiling will also put you at ease and reduces your tension.
 A smiling person is deemed more friendly and approachable, and the interviewer might be informal with you.

-You don’t have to answer every question right away, if you are unsure about the answer you can ask the interviewer to give you a few extra seconds to think before you answer.
-You ought to be confident of yourself even then.
+You don’t have to answer every question right away, if you are unsure about the answer and ask the interviewer to give you a few extra seconds to think before you answer.
+You ought to be confident in yourself even then.

 Asking the interviewer questions can help them take notice of you from the rest.
 Prepare a few questions beforehand, and these must be strictly professional.

-1) the company is either looking to fill specific positions
+1) The company is either looking to fill specific positions

-2) they are looking to fill openings in the company.
+2) They are looking to fill openings in the company.